In Short

 - painting the walls a specific colour.

-It is important to keep fit outs relatively consistent so that customers can identify your brand at every franchise.
-Every location will be slightly different, but as a franchisor, you can specify a particular set up to maintain a sense of familiarity across your franchises.
+It is important to keep fit outs relatively consistent.
+This way, customers can identify your brand at every franchise.
+Every location will be slightly different.
+However, as a franchisor, you can specify a particular set up style to maintain a sense of familiarity across your franchises.

 What Insurance Do I Need?

 People may occasionally injure themselves in your yoga classes.
-It is essential that you limit your liability by making sure that each yoga studio franchise has the right insurance.
+You must limit your liability by ensuring that each yoga studio franchise has the right insurance.
 You may need to obtain:

-You can include a clause in your franchise agreement that requires your franchisees to have the correct insurance.
+Include a clause in your franchise agreement that requires your franchisees to have the correct insurances.

 What Training Should I Offer Franchisees?

 There are many different styles of yoga and yoga teaching.
-Your business has probably been successful because people enjoy your style of yoga and how you teach it.
+Your business has likely been successful as people enjoy your style of yoga and how you teach it.
 To maintain this success, you may need to provide regular training for your franchisees.
-You should specify all required training in your franchise agreement and maintain an ongoing program so that franchisees stay up to date with your preferred teaching style.
+You should specify all required training in your franchise agreement.
+Additionally, you should maintain an ongoing program, so franchisees stay updated with your systems and preferred teaching styles.

 Key Takeaways